-Remark 1 In principle, many other numéraires could be used instead of the GOP, as long as they do not contain suicide strategies.
+Remark 1.1.
+In principle, many other numéraires could be used instead of the GOP, as long as they do not contain suicide strategies.
 For instance, the portfolio choice of a utility maximizing investor with increasing utility function will never contain a suicide strategy.
 However, for theoretical reasons the GOP is more convenient.
 Establishing the existence of a portfolio which maximizes the utility of a given investor is non-trivial.
 Moreover, the existence of a solution may depend on the numéraire selected, whereas the existence of the GOP does not.

 In practice, usefulness requires documentation that the risk-free asset can be outperformed, or equivalently that the risk-free asset denominated in units of the GOP is a strict local martingale.
 This is quite a hard task.
 The question of whether the risk-free asset can be outperformed is subject to the so-called peso problem: only one sample path is ever observed, so it is quite hard to argue that a portfolio exists which can outperform the savings account almost surely.
 At the end of the day, almost surely means with probability one, not probability 99.999%.
-From the earlier discussion, it is known that the GOP will outperform the risk-less asset sooner or later, so over very long horizon, the probability that the riskfree asset is outperformed is rather high and it is more than likely that even if one where to have (or construct) a number of observations, they would all suggest that the risk-free asset could be outperformed.
-A better, and certainly more feasible, approach if one where to document the usefulness of the fair pricing approach is to show that the predictions of models, in which the savings account can be outperformed, are in line with empirical observations.
+From the earlier discussion, it is known that the GOP will outperform the risk-less asset sooner or later, so over very long horizon, the probability that the risk-free asset is outperformed is rather high and it is more than likely that even if one were to have (or construct) a number of observations, they would all suggest that the risk-free asset could be outperformed.
+A better, and certainly more feasible, approach if one were to document the usefulness of the fair pricing approach is to show that the predictions of models, in which the savings account can be outperformed, are in line with empirical observations.
 Some arguments have started to appear, for instance in the literature on continuous time "bubbles", cited in the notes.

-In a longer sequence of papers the fair pricing concept was explored as part of the socalled benchmark approach, advocated by Eckhard Platen and a number of co-authors, see for instance Heath and Platen (2002b, 2002c, 2003), Miller and Platen (2005), Platen (2001, 2002, 2004a, 2004c, 2004d, 2004e, 2005a), Christensen and Platen (2005) and Platen and West (2005).
+In a longer sequence of papers the fair pricing concept was explored as part of the so-called benchmark approach, advocated by Eckhard Platen and a number of co-authors, see for instance [Heath and Platen (2002a,b,c, 2003)], [Miller and Platen (2005)], [Platen (2001, 2002, 2004a,b,c,d, 2005a)], [Christensen and Platen (2005)] and [Platen and West (2005)].

-The proof of Theorem 9 is found in this literature, see in particular Christensen and Larsen (2007).
-Some calibrations which indicate that models without an EMM could be realistic are presented in Platen (2004d) and Fergusson and Platen (2005).
+The proof of Theorem 1.9 is found in this literature, see in particular [Christensen and Larsen (2007)].
+Some calibrations which indicate that models without an EMM could be realistic are presented in [Platen (2004c)] and [Fergusson and Platen (2006)].

 Related to this approach is the recent literature on continuous asset price bubbles.
-Bubbles are said to exist whenever an asset contains a built-in suicide strategy, because in this case, the current price of the asset is higher than the price of a replicating portfolio.
-References are Loewenstein and Willard (2000a, 2000b), Cassesse (2005) and Cox and Hobson (2005).
+Bubbles are said to exist whenever an asset contains a builtin suicide strategy, because in this case, the current price of the asset is higher than the price of a replicating portfolio.
+References are [Loewenstein and Willard (2000a,b)], [Cassesse (2005)] and [Cox and Hobson (2005)].
 In this literature, it is shown that bubbles can be compatible with equilibrium, and that they are in line with observed empirical observations.
 To some extent they lend further support to the relevance of fair pricing.

-5. Empirical Studies of the GOP
+1.5.
+Empirical Studies of the GOP